 - antianxiety medications to treat anxiety

 If your symptoms are severe, your doctor may recommend that you temporarily stay in a hospital for treatment.
-You may also be hospitalized for suicidal behavior, suicidal thoughts, or thinking about harming yourself or others.

 Your BPD symptoms can also increase your risk of:

-- work problems
+- work issues

-- relationship problems
+- relationship issues

 - being in an abusive relationship, as the abused or the abuser